Who is First National Collection Bureau?

 The most effective way to deal with First National Collection Bureau is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like FNCB on behalf of their clients.

-Will First National Collection Bureau, Inc. sue me or garnish my wages?
+Will First National Collection Bureau sue me or garnish my wages?

 First National Collection Bureau, Inc. Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with a debt collector, you should also consider filing a complaint.

 Your Rights When Dealing with First National Collection Bureau, Inc.